Unraveling the Legacy of Intergenerational Trauma

 I remember going down to my grandparents’ basement.

 It always seemed dark down there, even when the light was on.
 And I was not a kid who liked darkness.
-The stairs and the floor were covered with thick dark red carpet, so my feet always felt like they were sinking.
+The stairs and the floor were covered with thick dark red carpet, so thick my feet always felt like they were sinking.
 The little window in the corner was skinny and close to the ground; it let in almost no light.

 They’d send me down to get something or other.
 There was always so much stuff down there.
 Toilet paper and more toilet paper.
 Gallons and gallons of apple juice, often still in the plastic bags from the supermarket.